NEW LEADERSHIP DELIVERING RESULTS FOR OUR ALABAMA COMMUNITIES

 Stacy’s conservative values coupled with his passion for politics, fairness, transparency, and people have kept a fire burning inside of him as he gained the necessary experience working from the bottom to the top and bringing Alabama Government corruption to the people’s feet.

-As Governor of Alabama, Stacy believes it is time to bring the Government back to the working people of this state.
+As Alabama State Senator, District 9, Stacy believes it is time to bring good legislation back to the working people of this state.
 Stacy pledges to stand for you and with you as we bring ethics to the forefront with a goal of unifying Alabama.
 The time is up for talking politicians, back-room deals, and empty political promises.
 It’s time to stand with Stacy George.
-Stacy will never shutdown businesses under his leadership and will not raise taxes!
+Stacy will never vote to shutdown businesses under his leadership and will not vote to ever raise taxes!
+He has a long history of not supporting tax increases.